Irene Bierman-McKinney (1942-2015)

-Professor Carlo Pedretti served as Professor of Art History and Armand Hammer Chair in Leonardo Studies at UCLA from 1960 – 1993.
+Served from 1960-1993 Professor Carlo Pedretti served as Professor of Art History and Armand Hammer Chair in Leonardo Studies at UCLA from 1960 – 1993.
 Widely considered the leading authority on Leonardo Da Vinci and a highly sought after expert consultant in cases of disputed attributions, he has authored more than 50 books and 700 essays and articles in various languages including Leonardo da Vinci (Taj Books, 2005).
-He currently operates a Center for Leonardo Studies in a villa overlooking Vinci, the town of the Leonardo’s birth.

-Donald Preziosi is a current Research Professor and taught at UCLA for two decades as Professor of Art History, during which time he developed the art history critical theory program as well as the UCLA museum studies program.
+Donald Preziosi taught at UCLA for two decades as Professor of Art History, during which time he developed programs in critical theory and museum studies.
+During 2001-2002, he served as Slade Professor of Fine Art at Oxford University, and he held the title of Distinguished Research Professor in the department from 2015-2018.
 His publications include Rethinking Art History: Meditations on a Coy Science (Yale, 1989), The Art of Art History (Oxford, 1998), and Art, Religion, Amnesia: The Enchantments of Credulity (Routledge, 2013).
 His research, teaching, and writing link together cultural studies, intellectual history, critical theory, and the arts and museologies of various ancient and modern societies.
+Contact: email@example.com

-Joanna Woods-Marsden is a current Research Professor and served as Professor of Art History at UCLA from 1984 until her retirement in 2010, during which time she led the department in the field of Renaissance studies.
-In addition to her work as an advisor, she produced vital scholarship to the study of court art and Renaissance portraiture through such publications as Renaissance Self-Portraiture: The Visual Construction of Identity and the Social Status of the Artist (Yale University Press, 1998).
-Her current research is devoted to a book investigating Gendered Identity in Titian’s Court Portraits.
+Served as Professor of Art History at UCLA from 1984 until her retirement in 2010, during which time she led the department in the field of Renaissance studies.
+In addition to her work as a teacher and PhD advisor, she produced vital scholarship to the study of court art and Renaissance portraiture through such publications as Renaissance Self-Portraiture: The Visual Construction of Identity and the Social Status of the Artist (Yale University Press, 1998).